colder82/practicum_by_yandex/tariffs_of_a_telecom_company/README.md

 ## Data

-We have data about two tariff plans of a federal mobile operator is provided in 5 files:
+Data about two tariff plans of a federal mobile operator is provided in 5 files:

 calls.csv (information about calls)
 - unique call number